hendrix/hendrix/docs/testing-asynchrony.md

     return HttpResponse('template.html', {'validated': validated})
 ```

-You can totally test this view in your normal way - pass it a valid request object and inspect the repsonse.
+You can totally test this view in your normal way - pass it a valid request object and inspect the response.

 Note that the crosstown_traffic in this case will have been run immediately - before the view even yields.
 (This is the default behavior for crosstown_traffic that is run outside a stream (ie, with no response bound to the current thread)).

 However, if want to simulate the situation of having a queue of crosstown_tasks to run following a view, hendrix provides two facilities for doing so.

+### Using the AsyncTestMixin

 The first is a test mixin that lives at `hendrix.utils.test_utils.AsyncTestMixin`.